anephenix/sarus/README.md

 ### License and Credits

-&copy; 2025 Anephenix OÜ.
-Sarus is licensed under the MIT License.
+&copy; 2025 Anephenix Ltd. Sarus is licensed under the MIT License.